McLarenCollege/foundations_public/book-published.md

 # book-published

-Given an author name and a year create a function that returns true/false if the actor had a book published during that year.
+Given an author name and a year create a function that returns true if the actor had a book published during that year.

 ```js
 let author = {